chenhao94/scheme-interpreter/readme.markdown

 This is the course project of Principle and Practice of Computer Algorithms 2013 (PPCA2013).
 The interpreter is designed to impterprete a subset of R5RS, including the basic function of this programming language.

-For simplicity, I tacity assume that the identifier defined by the users is the combination of *letters*, *numbers* and '\_' which not start with numbers, which means, the followings are illegal.
+For simplicity, I tacity assume that the identifier defined by the users is the combination of *letters*, *numbers* and *underscores* which start with letter, which means, the followings are illegal.

     (define a->b 1)
     (define 1a 2)
+	(define _a 3)

 And I suppose that users will never redefine the preserved keywords (e.g., *if* and *define*), e.g.,